What is chytrid fungus?

 aims to prevent further spread of chytrid fungus in Australia, and to decrease the impact of the fungus on currently infected populations.

-DPIPWE supports the national threat abatement plan in the recently produced strategy
+DPIPWE supports the national threat abatement plan through the strategy

 for managing wildlife disease in the Tasmanian Wilderness World Heritage Area.
 Chytrid fungal disease is the top priority in the Strategy and a number of management actions are being undertaken.
 In addition, the Wildlife Health in Tasmania Manual